GrzegorzKozub/toys/CALIBRATE.md

 | Measured black level (report) | 0.1444 cd/m2 | 0.2026 cd/m2 | 0.2332 cd/m2 |

 `-a105` remains the best result: best contrast ratio by a wide margin and best average/max neutral error, at the cost of a still-imperceptible brightness/white point error.
 The `-a500` run is the worst result of the three on nearly every metric (white point error alone is 3x worse than either other run), because 500 lux doesn't correspond to any real measurement of this room - it was a typed/leftover field value, not a fresh reading, and roughly 5x the two independently confirmed readings of this room's actual daytime ambient (100 and 105 lux).
 Lesson: a wrong ambient value is worse than no ambient adjustment at all - always confirm the lux figure being fed to `-a` against a real, fresh measurement of the room before starting the run, don't trust a value already sitting in the field.

+### Known issues - treat this feature with suspicion, not just caution

+A separate incident on the MSI 321URX: the UI-displayed lux value did not match what was actually passed to Argyll, off by roughly a factor of 5x, and produced a bad calibration.
+No independently documented bug matching that exact symptom was found, but several separate, real problems with this feature were - together they're reason enough to distrust it by default rather than treat the LG result above as settled proof it's safe:

+- DisplayCAL's own developer (Florian Höch) has repeatedly advised leaving this disabled unless there's a specific need - multiple forum threads report unexpectedly steep gamma/contrast results even at modest lux values, described by the dev himself as "screwball."
+- Colorimeter-measured ambient lux can be wildly wrong independent of any UI bug - one report found a colorimeter's own ambient reading roughly 36x off from a reference spectrometer.
+This alone could produce a bad calibration that looks like a UI/CLI mismatch without actually being one.
+- A confirmed code defect exists in DisplayCAL's "Measure ambient" workflow (a crash bug on at least one fork/version) - a real, distinct issue in that code path, separate from any value-mismatch concern.

+Practical guidance going forward:

+- Don't use this by default.
+Only use it with a real, dedicated lux meter reading (not the instrument's own "measure ambient" mode, given the reference-spectrometer discrepancy above) and a specific reason viewing-condition adjustment matters.
+- If used, always check DisplayCAL's log for the actual generated `dispcal` command line and confirm the `-a` value matches intent before running the full session - do not trust the UI field alone, given the MSI incident above.
+- The LG comparison table above still stands as a real, measured result for that specific session, but should not be read as proof the feature is generally safe - it's one data point from one session, sitting alongside a documented bad outcome from another.

 ### Alternative path: sRGB (clamped) - for the record, not actively maintained